buttonsrtoys/mvvm_plus/README.md

       String someText;
     }

+Views are frequently nested and can be large, like an app page, feature, or even an entire app.
+Or small, like a password field or a button.

-Like the Flutter `State` class associated with `StatefulWidget`s, the `ViewModel` class provides `initState()` and `dispose()`functions that subclasses can override.
+Like the Flutter `State` class associated with `StatefulWidget`, the `ViewModel` class provides `initState()` and `dispose()`functions that subclasses can override.
 This is handy for subscribing to and canceling listeners to streams, subjects, change notifiers, etc.:

     class MyWidgetViewModel extends ViewModel {
       @override